 You also need to have your files on their new location.
-This tool will change the .prproj file and avoid you to relink the files once you open the project.
+This tool will change the .prproj file so as to avoid Premiere Pro relinks the files once you open the project.
 No Relinking = No Shift !

 If you don't have a license for BRAW Studio V2, you will only be able to correct up to 20 files as a TRIAL.
 So you can test this first, to check that the tool is working, before buying the license to correct the whole .prproj.
 This tool also works for files that are not .BRAW, it will try to relink all missing files.

 Step 1 - Open Premiere Pro and Select your Project File